Joseph V. Melillo: Teaching and adjudication

-Melillo has served as an adjudicator/panelist for award-giving and honorary bodies including the Praemium Imperiale, Japan Art Association; Wexner Prize, Wexner Center for the Arts; Pew Fellowship in the Arts; and the Rolex Mentor and Protégé Arts Initiative.
-He has been on boards of directors (Association of Performing Arts Presenters; En Garde Arts); and has taught and lectured (Brooklyn College Graduate Program in Arts Management), among numerous others.
+Melillo has been an adjudicator/panelist for award-giving and honorary bodies including the Praemium Imperiale, Japan Art Association; Wexner Prize, Wexner Center for the Arts; Pew Fellowship in the Arts; and the Rolex Mentor and Protégé Arts Initiative.
+He has been on boards of directors (Association of Performing Arts Presenters; En Garde Arts); and has taught and lectured at places including Brooklyn College.